 Over the years many of you have told us that you enjoy the plenary and workshop sessions as they instruct and inspire you for the coming school year, and you also enjoy the camaraderie with other conference attendees.
 We are striving to create the same opportunities for learning and fellowship again this year in our new setting as we explore the theme “Parents and Teachers: Preparing Children to Live at Home, Community and Beyond.”

 Dr. Jack Beckman, professor of education at Covenant College, will be one of our keynote speakers.
 Dr. Beckman will be helping us understand young children.
-He will be joined by Storm Hutchinson, pastor and Restorative Practice presenter, who has years of experience working both as a youth pastor and as a student coach at Gillingham Charter School.
+He will be joined by the Rev. Storm Hutchinson, pastor and Restorative Practice presenter, who has years of experience working both as a youth pastor and as a student coach at Gillingham Charter School.
 While Dr. Beckman will speak to us on parenting and teaching the young child, Mr. Hutchinson will speak to us on parenting and teaching the older child.

 We continue to try to make the conference as affordable as we can.
 This year children 12 and under may attend the conference with their parents for free.
 Of course all children and teenagers must be supervised by parents at all times; the only exception is if your teenager is attending a scheduled Teen Conference activity.
 We ask that all parents be aware of where their children are and make sure they are supervised appropriately, and this includes teens attending the conference.
 Younger children should not be allowed to interrupt plenary or workshop sessions.
 If your child begins to be noisy or disruptive (for example, crying, fussing, talking out aloud, et cetera), we ask you to please leave the session out of consideration for the other attendees.